JosTheDude/PenguDiscordBot/README.md

 - download as zip
 - extract
 - open the `.env` file with notepad or notepad++
-- put in your discord bot token (https://www.writebots.com/discord-bot-token/ for how to get 1 and one)
+- put in your discord bot token (https://www.writebots.com/discord-bot-token/ for how to get 1)
 - open terminal
 - type `cd <directory of extracted files>` (not the directory before the extracted files, the actual extracted file folder itself)
 - type `npm i`